Ch0wW/docker-hlds-won2/README.md

 > [!TIP]
 > - We will have to create a new user for safety reasons ; **I recommend you name it `hluser`, as I will use that name through the installation guide** !
-> - Also, we assume you are using Debian 13 as your Linux OS.
+> - Also, we assume you are using Debian 13 as your Linux distribution.
 If not, please adapt some commands to your needs.

 ### Why making this project ?